in

 Granite Counter Installation

 Granite countertop installation is a labor-intensive process that requires precise measurements and skilled work.
-The type of material you use, whether it may be a granite tile or a granite slab will determine the steps you need to follow in installation.
+The type of material you use, whether it may be a stone tile or a slab will determine the steps you need to follow in installation.

-Granite tiles may be a Do-It-Yourself process for someone with prior experience in laying tiles, while granite slabs are best left to professional contractors, as handling and installation is more tedious.
-You may hire a contractor or consult your granite supplier for labor cost and required assistance.
+Granite tiles may be a Do-It-Yourself process for someone with prior experience in laying tiles, while slabs are best left to professional contractors, as handling and installation is more tedious.
+You may hire a contractor or consult your stone supplier for labor costs and required assistance.

 Some general tips to consider before installing granite:

-• Color matching is also very important.
-No granite slab is exactly alike, to ensure that your material has a close color, buy granite that belong to the same batch.
+- Color matching is also very important.
+No granite slab is exactly alike; to ensure that your material has a close color, buy materials that belong to the same batch.

-• When in doubt, always hire a professional.
-Granite countertop installers are well skilled in their craft because of their experience and years spent practicing.
+- When in doubt, always hire a professional.
+Stone countertop installers are well-skilled in their craft because of their experience and years spent practicing.
 You may always consult one if needed.

 Installing a Granite Slab Countertop